 Many colleges offering certificate programs in psychiatric technology require that high school graduates and incoming students complete some college-level prerequisite courses in order to gain admission.
-These most commonly include introductory psychology, college mathematics, college writing and human anatomy courses.
+These most commonly include introductory psychology, college mathematics, college writing and human anatomy.

-Students of a Psychiatric Technology Certificate program learn about the various mental illnesses they will encounter in the profession.
-They are also expected to learn about the basic concepts of providing patient care for the mentally ill, in addition to general counseling techniques.
+Students in a Psychiatric Technology Certificate program learn about various mental illnesses they can expect to encounter in the profession.
+They also learn basic concepts of providing patient care for the mentally ill.
 Specific course examples include the following:

 - Foundations of psychiatric technology

 - Nursing science and psychiatric technology

 - General psychology

 - Counseling techniques